 One of Humana's goals as a Medicare Part D contractor is to ensure that beneficiaries receive safe, high-quality, cost-effective medication therapy.
-To achieve this goal Humana has entered into a contractual agreement with a claims processor to put certain edits in place to ensure appropriate, safe and effective use of prescription drugs, thereby improving the quality of patient care.
-These edits improve the overall use of medications through more careful prescribing and dispensing to help prevent patients from taking drugs that may have harmful interactions, prevent patients from receiving higher than recommended doses of a medication, notification of lower cost alternative medications, and provide other safety and efficacy safeguards.
+To achieve this goal, Humana has entered into a contractual agreement with a claims processor to put certain edits in place to ensure appropriate, safe, and effective use of prescription drugs, thereby improving the quality of patient care.
+These edits:

+- Improve the overall use of medications through more careful prescribing and dispensing to help prevent patients from taking drugs that may have harmful interactions - Prevent patients from receiving higher than recommended doses of a medication - Provide notification of lower-cost medications - Provide other safety and efficacy safeguards.